 No matter which method you choose, make sure the transformer is still accessible.
 You may only want to enclose the transformer on three sides or build the box with a door or hinged panel.
 For a smaller structure, keeping it movable allows workers to move it out of the way when they need access.

 Grow a Plant Screen

 If you don't just want to conceal the transformer but help it disappear into the landscape, creating a screen with plants is one effective option.
-Hedges such as emerald arborvitate (Thuja occidentalis 'Emerald,' hardy in U.S. Department of Agriculture hardiness zones 3 through 7) and north privet (Ligustrum x ibolium, hardy in USDA zones 4 through 8) create an effective screen.
+Plants such as emerald green arborvitae (Thuja occidentalis 'Smaragd,' hardy in U.S. Department of Agriculture hardiness zones 4 through 8) and north privet (Ligustrum x ibolium, zones 4-8) create an effective screen.

-You can also plant tall ornamental grasses, such as fountaingrass (Pennisetum setaceum 'Rubrum,' hardy USDA zones 5 through 9) and feather reed grass ( Calamagrostis x acutiflora 'Karl Foerster,' hardy in USDA zones 5 through 9), around the transformer to hide it without disrupting the flow of the landscape.
+You can also plant tall ornamental grasses, such as feather reed grass (Calamagrostis x acutiflora 'Karl Foerster,' zones 4-9), around the transformer to hide it without disrupting the flow of the landscape.

-As with fencing, though, plant in a way that allows access to the transformer.
+As with fencing, though, plant in a way that allows access to the transformer, considering the mature size of plants.
 Also, consider the root system of the plants you choose.
 Plants with deep roots can damage the wiring underground.
 Vining plants can grow onto the box and make it difficult for workers to access it.